 What to pack for the trip to the Sahara desert of Morocco?
 I receive this question so often that I decided to make a list of items to bring with you to this sandy trip.

 I tried myself the shared 3 and 2 days tour to the Sahara desert and loved it!
 Loved it so much that now offering everyone to have the same experience by booking the corresponding trip.
-Here you can read my story about the 3 days shared tour to Sahara desert (I even made a short video) and here you can book it.
+Here you can read my story about the three days shared tour to Sahara desert (I also made a short video) and here you can book it.

 In the summer season, don’t even think about wearing jeans.
 It’s too hot!
 In general, jeans are the worst fabrics to wear during the summer in Morocco.
 For the desert trip, it is best to wear loose-fitting light pants.
 If you choose shorts, make sure you have long pants for the camel ride.
 The camel’s fur is scratchy and rough.

 You will sweat a lot, so take a top that allows your skin to breathe.
 Sleeveless top during the trip is excellent.
 Although for the camel ride in the Sahara desert is better to wear long sleeves.
 Otherwise, the sun can burn your arms.
 A linen shirt or any linen apparel is an excellent option for the Sahara trip.

 In the cold season (November-April), at night can get cold.
 In the day, the temperature will be around +20/25 C, at night can drop even to bring your jacket, warmer hat.

 The nights of December and January can be freezing.
 Woollen socks and longer pyjama can save your sleep.
 As well, light gloves are handy in the early morning when you have a sunset camel ride.
 If you have a warmer windproof jacket, bring it with you to the Sahara trip.
 It will save you from the sand storms and wind.